Art Nouveau: Modern Style and Glasgow School in Britain

 Art Nouveau had its roots in Britain, in the Arts and Crafts movement which started in the 1860s and reached international recognition by the 1880s.
 It called for better treatment of decorative arts, and took inspiration in medieval craftmanship and design, and nature.
 One notable early example of the Modern Style is Arthur Mackmurdo's design for the cover of his essay on the city churches of Sir Christopher Wren, published in 1883, as is his Mahogany chair from the same year.

 Other important innovators in Britain included the graphic designers Aubrey Beardsley whose drawings featured the curved lines that became the most recognizable feature of the style.
 Free-flowing wrought iron from the 1880s could also be adduced, or some flat floral textile designs, most of which owed some impetus to patterns of 19th century design.
 Other British graphic artists who had an important place in the style included Walter Crane and Charles Ashbee.

 The Liberty department store in London played an important role, through its colourful stylised floral designs for textiles, and the silver, pewter, and jewellery designs of Manxman (of Scottish descent) Archibald Knox.
 His jewellery designs in materials and forms broke away entirely from the historical traditions of jewellery design.

 For Art Nouveau architecture and furniture design, the most important centre in Britain was Glasgow, with the creations of Charles Rennie Mackintosh and the Glasgow School, whose work was inspired by Scottish baronial architecture and Japanese design.
 Beginning in 1895, Mackintosh displayed his designs at international expositions in London, Vienna, and Turin; his designs particularly influenced the Secession Style in Vienna.
 His architectural creations included the Glasgow Herald Building (1894) and the library of the Glasgow School of Art (1897).
-He also established a major reputation as a furniture designer and decorator, working closely with his wife, Margaret Macdonald Mackintosh, a prominent painter and designer.
-Together they created striking designs that combined geometric straight lines with gently curving floral decoration, particularly a famous symbol of the style, the Glasgow Rose".
+He also established a reputation as a furniture designer and decorator, working closely with his wife, the painter and designer Margaret Macdonald Mackintosh.
+Together they created striking designs that combined geometric straight lines with gently curving floral decoration, particularly a symbol of the style, the Glasgow Rose".

 Léon-Victor Solon, made an important contribution to Art Nouveau ceramics as art director at Mintons.
-He specialised in plaques and in tube-lined vases marketed as "secessionist ware" (usually described as named after the Viennese art movement).
-Apart from ceramics, he designed textiles for the Leek silk industry and doublures for a bookbinder (G.T.Bagguley of Newcastle-under-Lyme), who patented the Sutherland binding in 1895.
+He specialised in plaques and in tube-lined vases marketed as "secessionist ware" (assumed to be named after the Viennese art movement).
+He provided art nouveau designs for other clients, textile designs for the Leek silk industry and bookbindings (specifically doublures) for the bookbinder G.T.
+Bagguley of Newcastle-under-Lyme.

 George Skipper was perhaps the most active Art Nouveau architect in England.
 The Edward Everard building in Bristol, built during 1900–01 to house the printing works of Edward Everard, features an Art Nouveau façade.
 The figures depicted are of Johannes Gutenberg and William Morris, both eminent in the field of printing.
 A winged figure symbolises the "Spirit of Light", while a figure holding a lamp and mirror symbolises light and truth.